jamesquinlan/discrete-math/labs/README.md

 ## Descriptions

-[Lab 1](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L1.md) - an introduction to Python covering comments (single line and block), assigments and variables, math operations, logical and relational operators, if-then-else statements, loops, lists, random numbers and functions.
+[Lab 1](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L1.md) - an introduction to Python covering comments (single line and block), assignments and variables, math operations, logical and relational operators, if-then-else statements, loops, lists, random numbers, and functions.

 [Lab 2](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L2.md) - coding exercises working with sums and products of lists, factorial function, binomial coefficients, Fermat's Little Theorem, greatest common factor, and relatively primeness.

-[Lab 3](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L3.md) - In this lab you will explore conjectures and code (in any language) to solve mathematical problems such as finding a smallest prime factor of a given number or determine the digital sum of a positive integer.
+[Lab 3](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L3.md) - In this lab, you will explore conjectures and code (in any language) to solve mathematical problems such as finding the smallest prime factor of a given number or determine the digital sum of a positive integer.

 [Lab 4](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L4.md) - Continue working with prime numbers, divisibility, and summation.
 Congruence and modulo arithmetic are used in coding exercises.

-[Lab 5](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L5.md) - In this lab we will generate terms of a sequence and verify summation formulas.
-Python lambda function will be used and various formulas will be tested.
+[Lab 5](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L5.md) - In this lab, we will generate terms of a sequence and verify summation formulas.
+Python lambda function will be used, and various formulas will be tested.

-[Lab 6](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L6.md) - Coding exercises will "show" formulas that will be proven in class using mathematical inducation.
+[Lab 6](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L6.md) - Coding exercises will "show" formulas that will be proven in class using mathematical induction.

-[Lab 7](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L7.md) - In class we are moving on to set theory.
-Therefore, we will introduce and work with sets and set operations (i.e., union, intersection, and difference) in Python.
-Coding exercises will ask that you verify elements belong to a set and test whether one set is a subset of another.
+[Lab 7](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L7.md) - In class, we are moving on to set theory.
+Therefore, in Python, we will introduce and work with sets and set operations (i.e., union, intersection, and difference).
+Coding exercises will ask that you verify elements belonging to a set and test whether one set is a subset of another.
 Python dictionaries are also introduced.

+[Lab 8](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L8.md) - This lab focuses on sets, operations, and functions.
+Tasks include building sets, determining if a set is a subset, and creating a partition.
+The Cartesian product is examined.

+[Lab 9](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L9.md) - In this lab, you will test and verify subset relations and identities, including DeMorgan's laws.

+[Lab 10](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L10.md) - Graphs are fundamental in computer science and model many situations, especially networks (computer, transportation, friends).
+In this lab, you will review Python dictionaries, represent a graph in code, determine the order and size of the graph represented as a dictionary, find vertices adjacent to a given vertex, rind and sum the degree of each vertex in a graph,  write a function to find a walk in a graph between two vertices and use the library to view the graph.

+[Lab 11](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L11.md) - Graphs and Matrix Operations.
+In particular, implement matrix multiplication, transpose a matrix, and calculate the number of paths of a given length between two vertices in a graph.

+[Lab 12](https://github.com/jamesquinlan/discrete-math/blob/main/labs/L12.md) - Trees in computer science are a foundational structure, providing an essential framework for organizing and managing data efficiently.
+They are integral in facilitating operations like searching, sorting, indexing, and hierarchical representation, serving as the backbone for diverse algorithms and data storage paradigms in computational problem-solving.
+In this lab, you will work with trees and represent them with a matrix, a dictionary, and an array.